aaron13100/404solution/README.md

 This is nothing to be worried about.
 It means people tried to access pages on your website that don't exist.
 You can either change the settings on the options page so that you're no longer notified about it (Options -> General Settings -> Admin notification level), or you can go to the "Captured 404 URLs" page and do something with them (either ignore them or specify which existing page they should redirect to).

+### IP addresses are not displayed correctly.
+I can't see the IP addresses. ###

+In the settings there is a setting named "Log raw IPs" that you need to select to show the IP addresses.

 ## Screenshots ##

 1. Admin Options Screen